Camellia Companion Plants

 Annuals To Plant With Camellia

 Camellia shrubs are long-lived, so featuring annuals nearby mixes things up and introduces different colors and textures.
 Pansies in white and purple tones are attractive alongside camellia, which often has white, red, or pink flowers.
 The smaller size of pansies makes them a good size to plant under the camellia’s reaching branches, where they will be protected from intense sunlight.
+Begonias are another great annual to plant with camellias, as they bloom from spring to first frost and can be color-coordinated with the camellia blooms.

 Best Companion Plants For Camellia in Containers